marcomole00/sweng2-rp-mole/considerations.md

 - Mount options: Additional mount options that will be applied when the PV is mounted.

 The linode environment offers two classes, which differ only in the reclaim policy.

+# from here

+- Devise an application deployment that showcases the considerations in this file
+  - multi tier
+  - use of configurations/ secrets through kustomize
+  - use of Persistent Volumes
+- Research the limitation of the language on the enforcing of the container requirements